 --report-genome-build / REPORT_GENOME_BUILD

-Argument: [yes/no] Default: no
+Argument: [yes/no] Default: yes

 Displays the build version(s) of the human reference genome which was used as the basis for all genomic positions in the prior knowledge database (such as for SNP positions and gene regions).
 Any position or region data provided as input must be converted to the same build version in order to match correctly with the prior knowledge.